sonic-net/SONiC/doc/qos/dynamically-headroom-calculation.md

     key             = BUFFER_PG|<name>
     profile         = reference to BUFFER_PROFILE object
                 ; When headroom_type of the profile is "static", the profile should contains all headroom information.
-                ; When it's "dynamic", the profile should only contain dynamic_th and all other headroom information should by dynamically calculated.
+                ; When it's "dynamic", the profile should only contain dynamic_th and all other headroom information should be dynamically calculated.
 ```

 ##### Initialization